 Once you see it for the very first time, you will understand what I am talking about.
 Zemun has (Zemunski Kej), is a huge promenade that goes along the coast of the Danube in Zemun and it is undeniably considered one of the most beautiful and most astonishing oases in Belgrade city.

 During the hot Belgrade summers, I have some good news for you.
-The closeness of the river makes the temperatures much more tolerable as the wonderful breeze brings a little relief.
+The nearness of the river makes the temperatures much more tolerable as the wonderful breeze brings a little relief.

 The only problem with this beach is that during the periods of great floods, remains completely flooded.
 Still, if you like to feel the intact natural beauty, this is the right spot for you.